TaskRatchet/taskratchet-docs/works.md

 ### Get Reminded

 Currently, the only reminder that TaskRatchet has is a daily summary email which includes all your tasks you haven't yet completed.
+This email is not sent if you don't currently have any outstanding tasks.

-This is almost certainly not the optimal solution.
+Daily emails are almost certainly not the optimal solution for reminders.
 If you have opinions regarding how reminders should work, please email me at nathan@taskratchet.com.
 The more feedback I can get on how people would like reminders to work, the better!

 ### Complete the Task